mittenover/PRe-Cedars-Sinai/README.md

 Finally, the ttest.ipynb notebook contains the code I used to perform the t-test as part of the model validation protocol.

+## Skills Acquired

+- **Machine Learning Programming**: Developed and implemented machine learning algorithms for data analysis.
+- **Large Database Processing**: Gained experience in processing and analyzing large datasets of adverse event reports.
+- **Data Analysis**: Conducted thorough analyses to uncover novel drug-drug interactions.
+- **Model Development**: Built and optimized models for predicting outcomes based on historical data.
+- **Statistical Testing**: Performed t-tests and other statistical analyses to validate model performance.
+- **Hyperparameter Optimization**: Implemented techniques to fine-tune model parameters for better accuracy.
+- **Collaboration and Communication**: Worked closely with a research team and effectively communicated findings.